eludwig17/eludwig17/README.md

 🌱 I’m currently learning front-end dev using react & flask

-🔭 I’m currently working on customized web application for individuals and teams
+🔭 I’m currently working on customized web application for individuals and organizations

 🧰⚙️ I do mechanical and detailing work on automobiles